 We all know what it’s like to feel stressed, and we deal with it differently.
 But how much stress is too much?
 Your body will let you know when you are over-stressed, perhaps through muscle tension, sweaty palms, or difficulty breathing.
-You might feel worried, fearful, fatigued, or have a hard time concentrating.
+You might feel worried, fearful, tired, or have trouble concentrating.

-These can be the signs of stress but the consequences can be much larger, both in your life and to those around you.
+These can be signs of stress, but the consequences can be much more significant, both in your life and for those around you.

 When is stress good and when is it bad?

-But when it’s continuous, the kind most of us face day in and day out, it actually begins to change your brain.
-Chronic stress from things like being overworked or having arguments at home can affect the brain’s size, its structure, and how it functions right down to the level of your genes.
+But when it’s continuous, the kind most of us face daily, it actually begins to change your brain.
+Chronic stress from things like being overworked or having arguments at home can affect the brain’s size, structure, and function down to the level of your genes.

 More than just emotion, stress is a hardwired physical response that travels throughout the entire body.
-If activated for too long, the body’s fight or flight stress response not only changes the brain, but also damages many of the other organs and cells throughout the body.
+If activated for too long, the body’s fight or flight stress response changes the brain and damages many other organs and cells throughout the body.

-Whatever your experience is, it is important to keep your stress under control.
-In response to stress, many people nowadays are turning to meditation or mindfulness.
+Whatever your experience is, it is essential to keep your stress under control.
+In response to stress, many people are turning to meditation or mindfulness.

 What is mindfulness and how does it help to cope with stress?